Why did I start OnePointSafety.com? Simple, because the world needed another college football blog.

 Oh, and due to the fact that I don’t have as much time to write and post as I would like, I will be hosting a crowd of guest writers on here.
 Hopefully having guest writers will allow for more content.

 PS - I have been asked, “why did you name the blog ‘One Point Safety?’”

 Well, have you ever seen a One Point Safety?
 I am guessing that most will say “no.” Also, go read the NCAA Rule Book on how to score a One Point Safety.
 It is not that complex, but it is not something a passive college football fan will understand on the first reading.
 (The fact that you have to go read the rule book should tell you something).

-Anyway, have you ever had a conversation with someone about college football, and no matter what you said, they just couldn’t seem to understand what you were talking about?
+Anyway, have you ever had a conversation with someone about college football, where no matter what you said they just couldn’t seem to understand what you were talking about?
 Well, I have.
 During one of these moments, I got so frustrated that I finally blurted out “hey, it is not like I am trying to explain how to score a One Point Safety or something!”

 It was at that moment the name for this blog was born; created from pure college football frustration … the way it should be.